 Iowa City: Typographic Library (1975) 4to.
 Soft cover.
 The second edition of this facsimile letter, limited to only 50 copies.
 Inscribed by Donald Weeks, the owner of the original letter, to Anthony Reid in the year of publication.
 Not in Woolf.
 One sheet folded and laid into plain blue card wrappers.
 The five illustrations by Rolfe have been redrawn and reduced.
 A fine copy.

-Asphodel Editions: North Pomfret.
+Asphodel Editions: North Pomfret (2008). sm.
+4to.
 1st Edition.
 Hardcover.
 153pp.
 The first compilation of the photographic works of Frederick Rolfe (Baron Corvo).
 One of 200 numbered copies printed in color on Mohawk Superfine and bound in Japanese cloth.
+Fifty-two black and white images are present, many double-page foldouts.
+Donals Rosenthal has contributed an insightful introduction abut the history of Rolfe's experimentation with photography.
 Fine as issued.
-The book went out of print quickly after publication and is uncommon.